Cottonwood, South Dakota

-Cottonwood is a small rural hamlet in Jackson County, South Dakota, United States.
+Cottonwood is a town in Jackson County, South Dakota, United States.
 The population was 12 at the 2020 census.
-There are no businesses or services at Cottonwood.

 History

 Cottonwood was originally named Ingham, and under the latter name was laid out in 1906.
 The present name comes from Cottonwood Creek.

 Residents voted 7 to 4 in 2016 opposing dissolution of the town.

 Geography

 According to the United States Census Bureau, the town has a total area of 0.92 sqmi, all land.